DWitek97/MiniCloudService/README.md

 ## MiniCloudService

-Python script that deploys an app from Github on a single node on AWS.
+Python script that deploys a web-app from Github on two nodes on AWS.
 Proper load balancing and scaling was not yet implemented.